ar-io/ar-io-node/docs/windows-setup.md

     - During installation, make sure to select the option to use WSL (Windows Subsystem for Linux) rather than Hyper-V.
     - Restart your PC.
     - Update Windows Subsystem for Linux (WSL):
-        - Open the command prompt as an administrator.
+        - Open the command prompt as an administrator:
+            - Press Windows Key + R.
+            - Type cmd and press Enter.
+            - Right-click on the "Command Prompt" application in the search results.
+            - Select "Run as administrator" from the context menu.
         - Run the following commands:
             ```
             wsl --update